 The hearing shall take place per the arrangements outlined in Section 5, e.
 The hearing on the issues raised by the parties to the arbitration shall be heard by the arbitrators at a date scheduled by the arbitrators.
 The arbitrators may request argument of the parties on such other matters and at such times as they may determine.

 - Attendance at the Proceedings

 All arbitration proceedings are private and are not open to the public.
 Any person having a direct interest in the arbitration is entitled to attend the hearings.
 The arbitrators shall have the discretion to determine the propriety of the attendance of any person other than the parties and their representatives.

 - Stenographic and Other Recordings

 Any party desiring a stenographic record shall make arrangements directly with a stenographer and shall notify the other parties of these arrangements at least three business days in advance of the hearing.
 The requesting party or parties shall pay the cost of the record.
 No other means of recording the proceedings are permitted absent the agreement of the parties or the direction of the arbitrators.

 Any party who proceeds with the arbitration after knowledge that any provision or requirement of this policy has not been complied with and fails to object in writing shall be deemed to have waived the objection.

-- Time, Form, and Delivery of the Award
+- Form and Delivery of the Recommendation

 Policy #38 History